ibiofab/COPIES/README.md

 #### Web Interface
 You can also use `COPIES` through our web interface.
 Visit us at [COPIES](https://www.google.com).

-Note: As significant time and computation resources are required for genomes greater than __ in size, we advise you to use our command line option.
-Note: We have restricted the web interface to ____ as significant time and computation resources are required.
-We advise you to use our command line option for genomes greater than __ in size.
+Note: We have restricted the web interface to prokaryotic and small eukaryotic genomes.
+We advise you to use our command line option for genomes greater than __ in size as significant time and computation resources are required.

 ### Parameters
 #### The parameter dictionary for `COPIES` is divided into 4 sections: